OWASP/www-project-dungeons-and-daemons/games/defcon-is-canceled/instructions.md

 - **Roll meets or exceeds the target:** Pillar success.
 The pillar remains standing.
 Any active negative modifiers are removed before the next pillar.
 - **Roll falls below the target (adjusted):** Pillar failure.
 The pillar takes a strike.
 Morale tanks. −1 modifier applied to the next pillar.
-- **Three pillars fails:** Defcon gets canceled.
+- **Three pillars fails:** DEF CON gets canceled.
 The Short-Sellers gets their payout.
 The game ends.

 Record modifiers on a shared notepad everyone can see or play with the character cards face up and use a d6 die to keep track of morale.